Mass grave with 100 bodies found near Mosul

 Mosul operation: Iraqi-led forces push toward key city

+Iraqi special forces advance on the outskirts of Mosul as an airstrike targets ISIS positions on Friday, November 4.

+Iraqi soldiers patrol an alley on the outskirts of Mosul on November 4.

 Rockets are fired from the Qayyara military base on November 4.
-Iraq is leading a coalition that also includes Kurdish and American troops.

 Mosul operation: Iraqi-led forces push toward key city